 PG: SO ON TOUR WHO'S GOING TO BE THE WORST BEHAVED?

 KM: Well on tour now we're actually quite well behaved I hate to say for one simple reason; because of our age we don't bounce back like we used to!
 We don't bounce back at all! (laughs)

 KM: (Laughs) Something like that...until we have a day off or it's the last night....
 We'll see...
 I'm sure they'll be some riotous events going on.

 PG: HOW DO YOU THINK ATTIDTUDES TOWARDS WOMEN HAVE CHANGED IN ROCK?

 KM: We get asked a lot how does it feel to be a girl band, or do you get treated differently but as far as we could tell we weren't treated any differently from any other band.
-Now there are a few more women playing and I think it's a lot more acceptable now, but it's only taken thirty odd years, but we're getting there.
-We had lots of things going and songs in the charts, sowe were expecting loads of girls coming up doing the same, but there wasn't!
+Now there are a few more women playing and I think it's a lot more acceptable now, but it's only taken thirty odd years.
+But we're getting there.
+We had lots of things going and songs in the charts, so were expecting loads of girls coming up doing the same, but there wasn't!
 It didn't happen, it seemed to have taken all these years for that to happen for some reason.